chevcast/shotgun/README.md

 The result object's helper functions are as follows:

-`log` - Adds a line of text to the `lines` array on the result object.
+- `log` - Adds a line of text to the `lines` array on the result object.
-`warn` - Same as `log` except it changes the line's `type` property to "warn".
+- `warn` - Same as `log` except it changes the line's `type` property to "warn".
-`error` - Same as `warn` except `type` is set to "error".
+- `error` - Same as `warn` except `type` is set to "error".
+- 'debug' - Same as others except `type` is set to "debug".

-`warn` and `error` are useful for giving context to lines of text so that the UI can apply different styling behaviors when displaying the text to the user.
+`warn`, `error`, and `debug` are useful for giving context to lines of text so that the UI can apply different styling behaviors when displaying the text to the user.
 For example your command might do something like `this.warn('The value supplied is below the minimum threshold.');` within the `invoke` function.
 This adds a line object to the `lines` array on the result object that will be passed to the application using shotgun.
 When the application iterates over the `lines` array it will see that the line has a property called `type` that is set to "error" and it will know to display the text differently from the normal `log` type.

 There are two other helper functions available known as `setContext` and `resetContext` but we'll go into more detail with those later in this README.